AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/general/beta-new-email-editor/email-authoring.md

    SCREENSHOT

-1. The 'Create your email' page loads.
+1. The _Create your email_ page loads.
 You can choose from a few options:

-* [Design from scratch](#design-from-scratch) using the Email Editor
+* [Design from scratch](#design-from-scratch) using the visual email editor

 * [Import your own HTML](#import-html) via an HTML or zip file